dwarvesf/brainery/changelog/2022-whats-new-january.md

 * Trips need time to prepare (and recover afterward), so the team can’t use up the budget of 4 trips per year in one travel instance.
 This goes against the policy.
 * For better flexibility, we encourage you to actively make the booking and send us the receipt.
 The Ops team will help you process the reimbursement.

-To sign up for your first trip, please head to this form → [https://forms.gle/SusWDKUn2KjkewBH6](https://forms.gle/SusWDKUn2KjkewBH6)
+To sign up for your first trip, please head to this form: [https://forms.gle/SusWDKUn2KjkewBH6](https://forms.gle/SusWDKUn2KjkewBH6)

 ### Team Hangouts
 Last month, we finally had the chance to gather for a casual dinner to wrap up the year.
 Now that the Covid situation is somewhat under control, we think it's safe to slowly resume this tradition.